Ebauer286/Crowdfunding_ETL/README.md

 PostGres database schema is 'crowdfunding_db_schema.sql'.

-Screenshots in the 'screenshots' folder are materials to address the project reqeuirements for successful db creation and csv imports.
+Screenshots in the 'crowdfunding_db screenshots' folder are materials to address the project reqeuirements for successful db creation and csv imports.